Hans Peder Pedersen-Dan

 Hans Peder Pedersen-Dan (1 August 1859 – 21 April 1939) was a Danish sculptor.

 Early life and education

 Pedersen-Dan was born at Itzehoe in Schleswig-Holstein.
-He was the son of Ole Pedersen (1820-1902) and Elisabeth Sofie Johansen (1821-1890).
-After completing his stonemason's apprenticeship, he set out as a journeyman in 1878 to travel Europe.
+He was the son of Ole Pedersen (1820–1902) and Elisabeth Sofie Johansen (1821–1890).
+After completing his stonemason's apprenticeship, he set out in 1878 to travel Europe as a wandering journeyman.
 He lived in Rome between 1881 and 1887.
-He studied at the Royal Danish Academy of Fine Arts of Copenhagen where he was awarded a gold metal in 1898.
-In 1890 he received the Academy scholarship and next year he spent in Paris.
+He studied at the Royal Danish Academy of Fine Arts of Copenhagen where he was awarded a gold medal in 1898.
+In 1890 he received the academy scholarship and next year he spent in Paris.

 Career

 Pedersen-Dans created a number of well-known sculptures.
 These include the Little Horn-Blower at City Hall Square in Copenhagen (bronze, 1899), the four granite elephants of the Elephant Gate at the Ny Carlsberg brewery in Valby (1901) and a statue of Ogier the Dane for the romantic gardens at Marienlyst House (bronze 1907).
 The latter was later re-cast in artificial stone at placed in the dungeons underneath Kronborg Castle.

 He also designed a monument to Danish volunteers in World War I in Rueil-Malmaison in France and the four statues of queens of the Queens Gate at the new Christiansborg Palace.